codeframework/Docs/CODE Framework (.NET) Change Log.md

   * Fixed a long-standing problem with `BidirectionalStackPanel` measuring its contents incorrectly in some circumstances and thus cutting a few pixels off the last element when `LastElementFillsSPace` was set to `true`.
   * Fixed another problem with `BidirectionalStackPanel` that could cause scrollbars to disappear when used in tab controls with specific template configurations that may or may not have adorner decorators.
   * Added support for touch-scrolling in `BidirectionalStackPanel`
+* Fixed a problem with hierarchical menus sometimes displaying duplicate items.

 ## 4.1.930.0